Highlights for acarbose

 acarbose, Actavis US, 50mg

-acarbose, West-Ward Pharmaceutical Corp, a Hikma Company, 50mg
+acarbose, West-Ward Pharmaceutical Corp, a subsidiary of Hikma, 50mg

 acarbose, PD-Rx Pharmaceuticals, Inc., 50mg